qial/vjspout/README.md

 - vjspout.pde - Main sketch file, loads effects and handles keyboard input.
 - effects.pde - Effect interface and helper classes along with specific effect code.
 - sequencer.pde - Sequencer handles the math to make sine-like movement easier for effects to use.
-- shapes.pde - Helper method for drawing shapes used in effects.
+- shapes.pde - Helper methods for drawing shapes used in effects.

 spout.pde, JSpout.java, and files in the code32 and code64 folders are from the Spout2 installation.

-### Development goals:
+#### Development goals:

 - Save/load effect parameters
 - Load new effects on the fly instead of a compiled 1-9 list.
-- Automatic export-to-video button for good effects
+- Export-to-video button for simplified export of good effects
 - Better effect abstraction to describe effects as shapes moving through time and hide the math.
 - Support for colored textures and effects beyond grayscale.
 - MIDI input support to change effect parameters using hardware controllers